Chapter:

 The building is supported by

-a frame work, and the external walls serve as a skin.
+a framework while the external walls serve as a skin.
 When

 the frame is constructed out of metal, we call it steel-cage construction.